hantswilliams/drchrono-wrapper/README.md

 # drchrono-wrapper

+## Requirements
+- checkout the requirements.txt file
+- min. python version: 3.10 because of switch statement utilization that is only available starting with python 3.10

 ## API token requirement
 - please visit for more information on how to generate: https://app.drchrono.com/api-docs/#section/Authorization
 - first load in the package and set the API token: